mlherd/donttouchyourface/README.md

   - 1.A: Install cheese to take pictures
     - sudo apt install cheese
   - 1.B: Take pictures of your hands and face
     - I took 30 hand pictures and 30 face pictures.
-The more the better!
+Remeber the more the better!
+      - 20 for training and 10 for testing for each class.
+      - You will have all your pictures in one folder, so make sure the dataset is shuffled.
   - 1.C: Label your data set using the labelImg tool
     - There are several different tools to do this step.
 I used https://github.com/tzutalin/labelImg